Mandy has tried the 8-hour diet and is sharing her experience.

-- Consume all of your daily calories during the 8 hour period.
+- Consume all of your daily calories during the 8-hour period.
 You shouldn't really consume ANY calories outside the window to maximize ketosis, however, the plan makes exceptions for coffee and tea.
-The 8 hour period can be determined by the dieter and chosen based on what will work best with your schedule.
-So if you want to eat from 8 a.m. to 4 p.m. or if you wan to eat from 2 p.m. to 10 p.m.
-It doesn't matter to the diet.
+The 8-hour period can be determined by the dieter and chosen based on what will work best with your schedule.
+So if you want to eat from 8 a.m. to 4 p.m. or if you want to eat from 2 p.m. to 10 p.m.
+It doesn't matter.
 Do what works for you!

 - This diet concentrates mostly on when you eat and less on how you eat.
 You may eat however you choose.
 It recommends that you eat certain power foods to maximize your weight loss, but aside from perhaps adding a few foods to your diet, you can eat whatever you want on this diet.
 There are no "forbidden" foods.
 The important thing is that you simply don't overdo it and that you follow your body's natural cues on what you need to eat.

 - The recommendation is that you exercise for at least 8 minutes before breaking your fast to supercharge weight loss.
-This 8 minutes can be any exercise of your choosing.
+This can be any type of exercise of your choosing.